 For a business looking to move its headquarters to Greensboro, who should be contacted first?

-Great first points of contact are Economic Development and the Greensboro Economic Development Alliance.
+Great first points of contact are our Economic Development Office and the Greensboro Partnership Economic Development.

 Where do I go to find a good service provider (i.e. bookkeeper/accountant, IT professional, human resource consultant, etc.)?

 To obtain referrals for a good service provider for your business needs, visit the Better Business Bureau or the Nussbaum Center for Entrepreneurship.

 How do I know when I need a privilege business license?